-- 7.1 The children are assessed informally on a daily basis to inform planning.
-This may take the form of questioning during the lesson, particularly the plenary or through marking of work. - 7.2 All staff mark books in line with the school marking policy.
-Children are also expected to respond to marking in line with the school marking policy. - 7.3 Children are assessed on a more formal basis once each full term to mark progress and attainment.
-NFER assessments are used at the beginning and end of each year in the Junior groups.
+7.1 The children are assessed informally on a daily basis to inform planning.
+This may take the form of questioning during the lesson, particularly the plenary or through marking of work.

+7.2 All staff mark books in line with the school marking policy.
+Children are also expected to respond to marking in line with the school marking policy.

+7.3 Children are assessed on a more formal basis once each full term to mark progress and attainment.
+Rising Stars assessments are used once a term.
 These form an important part of the tracking procedure.
-The data is also analysed to inform the short and long term planning and for setting class targets. - 7.4 Teachers meet on a termly basis to discuss the progress of children.
+The data is also analysed to inform the short and long term planning and for setting class targets.

+7.4 Teachers meet on a termly basis to discuss the progress of children.